 4. Will each partner have to put up collateral?

-Depending on the institution, all owners with 20% or more ownership may have to put up personal assets as collateral.
+Depending on the institution, all owners with 20% or more ownership may have to use personal assets as collateral.
 All owners with this much ownership might also have to sign personal guarantees.

 5. Can you change ownership percentages to borrow more money?